Agaggar/agaggar.github.io/_posts/research/2025-03-25-low_data_nerf.md

   keywords: "NeRFs, Low Data, Vision"

 project:
-  title: "Data Augmentation in the Low Data Limit"
+  title: "Data Augmentation for NeRFs in the Low Data Limit"
   type: "2025 Intl.
 Conference on Robotics and Automation"
   authors: <a>A. Gaggar</a>, T. Murphey
   url: "https://murpheylab.github.io/low-data-nerf/"